-This is a time of where like most families, we have a number of catch ups with family and friends prior to Christmas.
-We had one last week end with some very dear friends of mine, which was our last activity on our particularly busy weekend.
-That week end we also had my son’s 11th birthday party which involved a sleepover, so with the party and blog posts to write, I needed to be a able to make a quick and easy dessert to take with us.
+This is a time when like most families, we have a number of catch-ups with family and friends prior to Christmas.
+We had one last weekend with some very dear friends of mine, which was our last activity on our particularly busy weekend.
+That weekend we also had my son’s 11th birthday party which involved a sleepover, so with the party and blog posts to write, I needed to be able to make a quick and easy dessert to take with us.

 From a quick scan of the available ingredients, I decided to tweak a family favourite dessert – Honeycomb Ice Cream Cake and give it a more summery feel.
 I came up with a Raspberry and Malteser ice Cream Cake!